If you are currently devoting to keto dieting, you can still have your favorite chocolate cupcakes.

 My Quick Nutrition Facts For Keto Chocolate Cupcakes

-Now, what are the potential health nutrition in this keto-friendly baking recipe?
+Now, what is the potential health nutrition in this keto-friendly baking recipe?

 * Unsalted butter (sweet butter) has low sodium content and is less harmful to the human body than salted butter.
 This means lesser risks of developing hypertension or cardiovascular issues.
 Besides, it has a longer shelf and tastes much better than salted butter.